 Since owning an owl to deliver mail has yet to become a thing in muggle world, and stamps can add up quickly, we’re hand delivering as many invitations as possible.
 My dad will get all of the invitations for my stepfamily, my mom will keep the ones from her friends, and we’ll make sure to keep the invitations with us when we see people.
 Stamps add up.

-Now that the invitations are starting to be delivered people, it’s starting to become so real.
+Now that the invitations are starting to be delivered to people, it’s starting to become so real.
 We’re going to promise in front of our friends and family to choose each other every single day, and then we’re going to have a party!
-I’m excited to continue sharing with you ways we’re saving money on our wedding. 😀
+I’m excited to continue sharing with you ways on how we’re saving money on our wedding. 😀